yktoo/yktoo.com/content/blog/0231/index.en.md

 ## 2. Remove the display module

-The display module is fixed by eight [Torx][wiki:en:Torx] T10 screws, so make sure you have an appropriate screwdriver.
+The display module is fixed by eight {{< wiki "Torx" "en" "Torx" >}} T10 screws, so make sure you have an appropriate screwdriver.

 I'd recommend yet again to watch the above mentioned [video](http://www.youtube.com/watch?v=F8Li_bPDAow), to figure out what cables and connectors to unplug, and how.
 The extracted display is also to be stashed in a secure place, free from fingerprints and dust.